micro/micro/docs/blog/_posts/2020-11-06-building-a-blog-with-micro-part-one.md

 In part one we'll focus on building a Post service.
 It will be good way to learn how to build nontrivial applications with the [store](https://micro.dev/reference#store) and the [model](https://github.com/micro/dev/tree/master/model).

-The most important takeaway from this post will likely be the the usage of the key-value store for non-trivial usecases (such as querying blog posts by slug and listing them by reverse creation order).
+The most important takeaway from this post will likely be the usage of the key-value store for non-trivial usecases (such as querying blog posts by slug and listing them by reverse creation order).

 ## The Basics